Fatiha-B/Christmas-Dinner-Party-Invite/README.md

 # Christmas-Dinner-Party-Invite
 Exercise Project

-This is a Codecademy blog exercise to create a New York Fashion Week info page on a blog using some HTML and CSS.
+This is an exercise I came up with to create an invite page for testing out my knowledge with creating forms.

 Code Style: Standard

-Languages used: HTML, CSS
+Languages used: HTML, CSS, JavaScript

 Author: Fatiha Bakary